SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

     ![click-in-metric-area.png](/img/metrics/click-in-metrici-area.png)

 1. Click the **Filters** field.
 A list of metadata fields and metric dimensions appears.
 Scroll through the list, or begin typing to dynamically narrow the list.
 Click a field or dimension.
-In the screenshot below, we clicked the `_sourcecategory` metadata field.
+In the screenshot below, we clicked the `_sourceCategory` metadata field.
 A dropdown list of values for the selected item appears.

     ![filter-values.png](/img/metrics/filter-values.png)